Committee of General Security: Origins and evolution

 A proposal of Danton on 13 September 1793 marked a turning point in the composition of the committee: from then on its members were appointed directly by the Committee of Public Safety and were no more than twelve in number.
 The regulation of 19 October 1793 stated that the committee should sit every day from eight o'clock until eleven o'clock in the evening, later if circumstances required that.
 The Law of 14 Frimaire (4 December 1793), voted on the report of Billaud-Varenne, restored a degree of equality between the two committees.
 On 16 April 1794 the Committee of Public Safety received the power to search and to bring the accused before the Revolutionary Tribunal, in the same way as the Committee of General Security.
 The Committee of General Security and the Committee of Public Safety worked alongside one another.
 Their responsibilities became overlapping which caused tensions between the two groups.
 The Law of 22 Prairial year II (10 June 1794) deepened this rivalry as it enabled the two committees to send the accused directly before the Revolutionary Tribunal.
 The law was introduced to the public without consultation from the Committee of General Security, which, in turn, doubled the number of executions permitted by the Committee of Public Safety.

 On 22 and 23 July the two committees met in a plenary session.
 Saint-Just declared in negotiations with Barère to be prepared to make concessions on the subordinate position of the Committee of General Security.
 Couthon agreed with more cooperation between the two committees.
 For Robespierre, the Committee of General Security had to remain subordinate to the Committee of Public Safety.
-Both committees were responsible for suppressing counterrevolution, but ended targeting each other.
+Both committees were responsible for suppressing counterrevolution, but sometimes ended up targeting each other.

-The tensions grew and contributed to the downfall of Robespierre.
-One example of the rising tension was when two members of the Committee of General Security, Jean-Pierre-André Amar and Marc-Guillaume Alexis Vadier, participated in the 9 Thermidor coup against Robespierre.
-During the same time at the National Convention, Vadier also used false accusations implementing Catherine Théot in a plot to overthrow the Republic, which was also connected to Robespierre and the Cult of the Supreme Being.
+The tensions grew and contributed to the downfall of Robespierre and many of the Montagnards.
+Two members of the Committee of General Security, Jean-Pierre-André Amar and Marc-Guillaume Alexis Vadier, participated in the 9 Thermidor coup against Robespierre.
+At the National Convention, Vadier also used false accusations implementing Catherine Théot in a plot to overthrow the Republic, which was also connected to Robespierre and the Cult of the Supreme Being.

 The Committee of General Security had more than 160 employees on the eve of the 9 Thermidor.
 The Committee of General Security dissolved with the end of the National Convention in November 1795.

 Prominent members

-The Committee of General Security had a significant number of members : though there were numerous members of the Convention elected in the committee between over its three-year history from 2 October 1792-November 4, 1795 it numbered only 12 at the start of the Reign of Terror.
+The Committee of General Security had a significant number of members over its three-year history from 2 October 1792-November 4, 1795.
+However, it numbered only twelve at the start of the Reign of Terror.